top of page

 Research

-In my dissertation research, I explore why contemporary interdependence incentivizes cooperation for some states while exacerbating conflict for others.
-I argue that where interdependence is significant, the composition of intermediate good flows shapes the outcomes.
-Using clustering algorithms, I categorize intermediate goods based on universal attributes at the commodity level to demonstrate compositional differences across interdependent states.
-Additionally, I develop an index that quantifies interstate conflict and cooperation based on event data.
-I demonstrate the causal mechanism using a mixed-methods research design that entails multilevel modeling and case studies focusing on East Asia.
+This study explores why interdependence fosters cooperation for some states but fuels conflict for others.
+I argue that the composition of intermediate good flows plays a crucial role in these outcomes.
+Using clustering algorithms, I categorize intermediate goods and develop an index quantifying interstate conflict and cooperation.
+Through multilevel modeling and case studies on East Asia, I demonstrate the causal mechanism.
 An abridged version of the quantitative analysis is currently under review.

 Are Global Supply Chains Vital for China’s Leaders?

-In this co-authored chapter, we begin by exploring China's outward looking political economy model and the role global supply chains play in it.
-We then identify mounting challenges to China's supply chain activities and identify three ideal-typical views within China's leadership towards the GSCs.
-We argue that the balance between these views will have significant consequences for the future of global interdependence.
+This study examines China’s outward-looking political economy and the role of global supply chains.
+We identify growing challenges to China’s supply chain activities and three key leadership perspectives on GSCs.
+The balance between these views will shape the future of global interdependence.
 In Etel Solingen (Ed.)
 2021.
 Geopolitics, Supply Chains, and International Relations of East Asia.
 Cambridge University Press.

 Do Allies' Supply Chains Also Follow the Flag?

-In this co-authored project, we reexamine the "trade follows the flag" hypothesis in the context of intermediate goods trade.
-We suggest that ally-shoring may naturally emerge following significant trade disputes between two adversaries.
-Treating the US-China trade war as an intervention in a quasi-experimental setting, we estimate counterfactual trends in intermediate goods outflows from third parties--the US's military allies--to the the US and China.
-Our results show that military alliances have the potential to shape intermediate goods outflows in times of crises.
-This paper is currently under revision for the Review of International Political Economy.
+This project reexamines the "trade follows the flag" hypothesis in intermediate goods trade.
+Using the US-China trade war as a quasi-experimental intervention, we estimate counterfactual trends in intermediate goods outflows from U.S. military allies to both countries.
+Our findings show that military alliances can influence trade flows during crises.
+The paper is under revision for Economic and Political Studies.

 Teaching